How Attach2Cloud replaces all Outlook attached files exceeding a given size by OneDrive shortcuts at no extra click.

 It also shows the perfect integration of Attach2Cloud into Microsoft Outlook and its complete transparency to the MS Outlook users.

-Thanks to Attach2Cloud, all your Office 365 users automatically upload and share MS Outlook attached files exceeding a given size to OneDrive and send attached OneDrive shortcuts instead, This without even a single additional click and without changing their habits.
+Thanks to Attach2Cloud, all your Office 365 users automatically upload and share MS Outlook attached files exceeding a given size to OneDrive and send attached OneDrive shortcuts instead, and this without even a single additional click and without changing their habits.

 The emails sent contain OneDrive shortcuts instead of large attached files.